Chaitanyarai899/CommentorAI-wordpressPlugin/README.md

 # CommentorAI: Manage user comments and reply with AI on your wordpress site

 Comments Reply with GPT (OpenAI) is a plugin that uses OpenAI's GPT to automatically reply to comments on your WordPress website.
+The plugins auto detects sentiments of comments and auto filters + removes spam comments and comments with curses or bad lanaguge.
-This plugin adds a "Reply with WPWM OpenAI" button to each comment's actions, which, when clicked, sends the comment text to OpenAI's ChatGPT API and returns a suggested response.
+This plugin adds a "Reply with AI" button to each comment's actions, which, when clicked, sends the comment text to OpenAI's ChatGPT API and returns a suggested response.

 ## Jump straight to:
 - [Installation](#installation)